WAILENGL/whattocook/README.md

 ### Unsolved problems

 Currently the search gets recipes that utilize the maximum number of ingredients entered, but not recipes that utilize only the ingredients entered.
 Upon researching further, it appears that the "strict" parameter needed to ensure that the recipes contain only the exact ingredients input is only available to paid users.
 I am looking into whether any client-side solutions are possible, such as using a filter method to filter out recipes that contain extra ingredients.

+I am also looking into adding a notes section under the details of favourited recipes so users can make their own notes on it and any modifications they made.

 ## 3rd Party APIs Used